Hide code cell source

 amrdata.refinement_ratios_t = refinement_ratios

-We also specify that the initial grid refinement determined at time t0 should never be modified (no regridding is done).
-We also specify that the points flagged for refinement by the flagregions specified below should not be buffered by additional points, so the refinement patches at Levels 2 and 3 should identically agree with the B and C grids at all times:
+We also specify that the initial grid refinement determined at time t0 should never be modified (no regridding is done), and that the points flagged for refinement by the flagregions specified below should not be buffered by additional points, so the refinement patches at Levels 2 and 3 should identically agree with the B and C grids at all times:

 # steps to take on each level L between regriddings of level L+1: